 Introductory Life Science is designed as an introductory life science course for liberal arts majors or other students interested in a survey of biological principles.
 Topics covered range from the cell and the theory of evolution to genetic engineering.
-Credit for BIO-103 will not be counted toward graduation if students have previous credit for BIO-162.
-Credit for BIO-103 will not be counted toward graduation upon completion of BIO-201, or BIO-205.
-Recommended that BIO-104 be taken in same semester as BIO-103, particularly for students pursuing an Allied Health track.
+Credit cannot be counted toward the science requirement of the A.S. for more than one course in the following course combination: BIO-103/BIO-162/BIO-201/BIO-205.
+Recommended that BIO-103 be taken in same semester as BIO-104, particularly for students pursuing an Allied Health track.